unisonweb/olddocsite/_includes/languagereference.markdown

 The above defines a function `sumUpTo` that recursively sums all the natural numbers less than some number `n`.
 As an example, `sumUpTo 3` is `1 + 2 + 3`, which is `6`.

 Note: The expression `drop n 1` on line 4 above subtracts one from the natural number `n`.
-Since the natural numbers are not closed under subtraction (`n - 1` is an `Int`), we use the operation `drop` which has the convention that `drop n 0 = 0` for all natural numbers `n`.
+Since the natural numbers are not closed under subtraction (`n - 1` is an `Int`), we use the operation `drop` which has the convention that `drop 0 n = n` for all natural numbers `n`.
 Unison's type system saves us from having to deal with negative numbers here.

 #### Operator definitions
 [Operator identifiers](#identifiers) are valid names for Unison definitions, but the syntax for defining them is slightly different.
 For example, we could define a binary operator `?`: